Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 Many of today’s popular wedding ceremony and reception traditions can be traced to ancient Egyptian and European customs.

-Many of these were based on symbolism, superstition, folklore, religion, and the early belief that evil spirits could bring disease and death to newlyweds and crops (the focal point of many farm-based early cultures).
+Many of these were based on symbolism, superstition, and folklore.
+The early belief was that evil spirits could bring disease and death to newlyweds and crops (the focal point of many farm-based early cultures).

-Although the exact origin and usefulness of many of these early wedding traditions are unclear, popular acceptance has allowed them to flourish.
+The exact origin of many of these early wedding traditions are unclear.
+But popular acceptance has allowed them to flourish.
 Besides, many of these wedding traditions are just plain fun!

-According to various sources, some of the early marriages were literally carried out by the Groom (and his Bridesmen or Bridesknights) who would kidnap a woman (the origin of “carrying a Bride over the threshold”) from another tribe!
-The Groom (and his fellow conspirators) would then fight off the female’s family of tribesmen with swords held in their right hand while the Groom would hold the captured Bride in his left hand (the origin of why a “Bride stands on the left side of the Groom” at a wedding).
+According to various sources, some of the early marriages were literally carried out by the Groom (and his Bridesmen or Bridesknights).
+He would kidnap a woman (the origin of “carrying a Bride over the threshold”) from another tribe!
+The Groom (and his fellow conspirators) would then fight off the female’s family of tribesmen with swords held in their right hand.
+The Groom would hold the captured Bride in his left hand.
+This may be why a “Bride stands on the left side of the Groom” at a wedding.

-After a successful capture, another politically correct practice was for the Groom to hide his new Bride for one month for mating purposes.
-It is said that the word “honeymoon” was created to describe this one month cycle of the moon when they would drink mead (a honey sweetened alcoholic brew that effects both sobriety and the acidity of the womb thus increasing fertility).
+After a successful capture, another practice was for the Groom to hide his new Bride for one month for mating purposes.
+It is said that the word “honeymoon” was created to describe this one month cycle of the moon.
+During that time they would drink mead.
+(This is a honey sweetened alcoholic brew that effects both sobriety and the acidity of the womb thus increasing fertility.)

-Later, in the more civilized (?) four-digit years (1000 – 2000), some marriages were nothing more than trading chips used in bartering land, social status, political alliances, or money (no checks or credit cards were accepted) between families!
+Later, in the more civilized (?) years (1000 – 2000), some marriages were nothing more than trading chips.
+They used in bartering land, social status, political alliances, or money between families.
+(No checks or credit cards were accepted.)

 The word Wedding:

-It comes from the Anglo-Saxon word “wedd” that meant a man would marry a woman and pay the Bride’s father.
-If only there had been an early equivalent to television’s Roseanne or Miss Piggy, this practice no doubt would have ended quickly!
+It comes from the Anglo-Saxon word “wedd.”
+It meant a man would marry a woman and pay the Bride’s father.
+If only there had been an early equivalent to television’s Miss Piggy, this practice no doubt would have ended quickly!

 Bouquet:

-Wedding bouquets were originally made of strong herbs (thyme and garlic) to frighten away evil spirits, and to cover the stench emitting from people who had not bathed recently!
+Wedding bouquets were originally made of strong herbs (thyme and garlic).
+This was to frighten away evil spirits, and to cover the stench emitting from people who had not bathed recently!

 Bouquet Toss:

 In ancient times, it was believed that a Bride was especially lucky on her wedding day.
 Guests would sometimes tear at her dress for a souvenir piece of good luck to take home.
-The Bride’s tossing of her bouquet grew from her desire to offer a good luck souvenir, and prevent guests from bothering her during her reception.
+The Bride’s tossing of her bouquet grew from her desire to offer a good luck souvenir.
+It was also meant to prevent guests from bothering her during her reception.

 Bride: